aazuspan/blog/content/blog/random_visualizer/index.md

     return struct.pack("<i", mmh3.hash(encoded))[:3]
 ```

-Testing against all 2,000 sampled values from Earth Engine confirms this is a byte-accurate recreation of `randomVisualizer`, and we can even vectorize the hash function to create a fully functional local implementation of the method to apply to Numpy image arrays.
+Testing against all 2,000 sampled values from Earth Engine confirms this is a byte-accurate recreation of `randomVisualizer`, and we can even vectorize the hash function to create a complete local implementation of the method to apply to Numpy image arrays.

 ```python
 import numpy as np